andy23512/keybr-cc-extension/README.md

 With this extension, users can familiarize themselves with the layouts of CharaChorder 3D input devices directly on keybr.com.

-After installation, click the extension icon to open a small settings popup, where you can choose which layout (CharaChorder One/Two or Master Forge) to display.
+After installation, click the extension icon to open a small settings pop-up, where you can choose which layout (CharaChorder One/Two or Master Forge) to display.

 ### Disclaimer